xumzheng/microsoft-graph-docs/api-reference/beta/api/devicemanagement-monitoring-geteffectivepermissions.md

 ---
-title: "List alertRules"
+title: "monitoring: getEffectivePermissions"
-description: "Get a list of the alertRule objects and their properties."
+description: "View the effective permissions of the currently authenticated user."
 author: "zhishending"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"
 doc_type: apiPageType
 ---

-# List alertRules
+# monitoring: getEffectivePermissions
 Namespace: microsoft.graph.deviceManagement

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [alertRule](../resources/devicemanagement-alertrule.md) objects and their properties.
+View the effective permissions of the currently authenticated user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).